 Stalemate is a situation that occurs when the player’s king is not in check but the player doesn’t have any legal moves left to continue the game.

-Isn’t this is a special case?
-Generally, if the king is not in check then you would think that player should continue making the moves.
+Isn’t this a special case?
+Generally, if the king is not in check then you would think that the player should continue making the moves.

-But in case of stalemate there are no moves left.
+But in case of a stalemate, there are no moves left.
 This is because the king is completely blocked.
 Here’s an image to explain this concept.

 I have already written an article, Difference Between Stalemate And Draw [Simplified], in that, I have talked about all these in more detail.
 You can check that out for further reference.